 In the experiment, a small cloud of bosonic Cesium-133 sits within a larger gas of fermionic Lithium-6.
 They are both trapped in a highly anisotropic "cigar shaped" optical trap, with an aspect ratio of roughly 10, but due to their different polarizabilities, the fermions experience a trap with an oscillation frequency that is roughly 5 times higher than the bosons.
 By using a Feshbach resonance [11], the experimentalists control both the Cs-Cs and Cs-Li scattering lengths.
 Due to quantum statistics, and the short-range nature of the interaction potentials, the Li atoms do not interact with one-another.
 The main role of the Cs-Cs interactions is to set the density of the bosonic cloud.
 When the Cs-Li scattering length, $a{BF}$ , is small, the two clouds interpenetrate, and the drag force is proportional to the overlapping volume, boson density, and the square of the scattering length.
 On the other hand, when $a{BF}$ is large and positive, fermions cannot penetrate the bosonic cloud.
-In that regime the drag force is independent of both the scattering length and boson density, but is proportional to the surface area of
+In that regime the drag force is independent of both the scattering length and boson density, but is proportional to the surface area of the boundary.
+Attractive Bose-Fermi interactions leads to a novel regime where the fermions become trapped for a longer time in the boson cloud, leading to enhanced scattering effects.
+We calculate the drag force throughout these crossovers, capturing all of the structures seen in the experiment.

 In addition to damping, the experimentalists observe a shift in the dipole-mode frequency of the bosonic cloud.
 We argue that this shift is due to buoyancy forces.
 We precede our discussion of dissipation by first modelling these buoyancy forces in terms of the potential felt by fermions displaced from the bosonic cloud.
-An equivalent model of these forces is given in Appendix C, where the buoyancy forces come from the "lensing" of fermion trajectories by the bosons.
-This is analogous to the mechanism behind optical tweezers, and more closely parallels our treatment of the dissipative forces.
-As would be expected, these two approaches give identical numerical results, to within stochastic error.

 In Section II we describe the buoyancy forces, and how they lead to a shift in the dipole mode frequency.
 In Sec.
 IIIB, we write down kinetic equations for the fermion atoms, and produce expressions for the momentum transfer from the bosons to the fermions.
 There we define a coefficient $\lambda$ which characterizes the drag force.
 In Sec.
-V we relate this microscopic quantity to the disipation of the dipole mode observed in the experiment.
+V we relate this microscopic quantity to the displation of the dipole mode observed in the experiment.
 Section IV gives results in the limit where the Bose-Fermi scattering is weak.
 Section VI gives details of the Monte Carlo algorithm that we use for our numerical calculations.
 Results are in Section VII.
 Section VIII provides further discussion and conclusions.
-Three appendices follow.
+Two appendices follow.
 The first describes how we self-consistently find the shapes of the boson and fermion clouds.
 The second gives a technical argument regarding the weakly interacting limit.
-The third gives our alternate model of the dispersive forces.